What is the difference between a Class A vs a Class B CDL?

-If you’re considering a driving career, your first step is getting a commercial driver’s license (CDL – either a Class A or Class B license, depending on what you plan to drive.
+If you’re considering a driving career, your first step is getting a commercial driver’s license, also known as a CDL.
+There are two types of CDL that professional truck drivers focus on – either a Class A or Class B license, depending on what you plan to drive.
+You’ll learn the difference between Class A and Class B CDL in this video, or you can read on below.

 Drivers with a Class B CDL can drive a truck or a truck/trailer with a maximum gross weight of up to 26,000 pounds.
 Tractors or vehicles being pulled cannot weigh more than 10,000 pounds (and that contributes to the total combined weight limit mentioned above).